CLRX/CLRX-mirror/doc/GcnIsa.md

 * SEXT64(v) - sign extend to 64-bit from any signed value
 * ABS(v) - absolute value
 * BITCOUNT(v) - count 1's bits in value
+* REVBIT(v) - reverse bits (n bit goes to BITS-n-1 bit,
+where BITS is number bits in operand).

 By default, any register value is treated as unsigned integer.